 - 10. Classes of IPPE should be carried at a revalued amount less any accumulated depreciation and subsequent accumulated impairment losses (where relevant).
 The depreciable amount of IPPE (being the gross carrying value less the estimated residual value) should be depreciated on a systematic basis over its useful life.
 The gross carrying amount is the cost or fair value before any depreciation and impairment charges, the net carrying amount is the gross carrying amount after depreciation and impairment charges. - 11.
+In relation to treatment of depreciation on revaluations, councils must use:

-Where Council replaces one part of an asset, the new parts should be capitalised to the extent that they meet the recognition criteria of an asset, and the carrying amount of the parts replaced should be de-recognised appropriately. - 12.
+- a) Gross restatement where an asset is revalued using the cost approach - b) Net restatement where an asset is revalued using the income approach or market approach. - 12.
+If council no longer has a particular class of asset then the balance of the asset revaluation surplus should be transferred to accumulated surplus on derecognition. - 13.
+Where Council replaces one part of an asset, the new parts should be capitalised to the extent that they meet the recognition criteria of an asset, and the carrying amount of the parts replaced should be de-recognised appropriately. - 14.
 The cost of a major inspection or overhaul of an item occurring at regular intervals over the useful life of the item is capitalised only where Council has clearly identified as a separate component of the asset an amount representing major inspection or overhaul and has already depreciated that component to reflect the consumption of benefits that are to be subsequently replaced.
 The carrying amount of the parts replaced should be appropriately de-recognised.
 In all other circumstances, such costs are expensed as incurred.